-Irrespective of your age and your family background, being raised by a narcissistic mother can seriously affect not only your childhood but your adult life as well.
+Realizing that you have a narcissistic mother is never easy.
+Irrespective of your age and your family background, things narcissistic mothers say and their actions can seriously affect not only your childhood but your adult life as well.
 It’s about time you start the healing process and move forward with your life.

 She wanted to do “something special for me”.
 In her mind, it was fun and innocent.
 In mine, it was another event highjacked by her desire to have all eyes on her.
 It was not the first time nor the last.
 She showed up at most of my birthdays, and to every family event, with a poem to read, a story to tell, a song to sing.
 It was the special gift she had designed for us or was it for her?

 As I grew up, I never really understood why I was triggered by her.
 Maybe all teens are annoyed by their mothers.
 My friends were telling me how funny she was, and I have to admit it was sometimes nice to have a mom who was not typical or boring.
 She was creative and artsy.
 She was designing clothes and furniture, organizing dances for our community and on stage playing in her own productions any time she had the chance.

 I knew I could talk to her about anything.
 Except that what I confided in her could eventually be used against me in the future.
 One day she could be amazing, giving me advice and encouragement, the next she could crush me.

 Success could be celebrated or minimized depending on her mood.
 Failure was an opportunity for her to destroy all my hopes.